National Federation of Independent Business is backing action by Michigan and

 adopting a Balanced Budget Amendment.
 The process requires 34 state

 legislatures to adopt similar resolutions that would call for a convention to

 propose a balanced budget amendment.
-Twenty two states have already passed the
+So far, Twenty four states have already passed the

 Senate Joint Resolution V, sponsored

 by Senator Mike Green (R-31) was passed by the Senate and sent over to the House.
 The Resolution was changed in Committee and passed the full House on March 20, 2014.
-Because the bill was changed it will go back to the full Senate for concurrence.
-It is expected that it will pass the week of March 24 and be enacted, making Michigan the 23rd state to pass a call for a convention of states to require a federal balanced budget.
+It went back to the full Senate for concurrence and was passed on March 26th, making Michigan the 23rd state to pass a call for a convention of states to require a federal balanced budget.

 House legislation to specify how delegates would be selected to the convention of the states was introduced by Representative Ray Franz (R-101) as House Bill 5380.
 The bill also passed the full House on March 20, 2014 and is in the Senate awaiting further action.

 long supported Congressional action to pass a Balanced Budget Amendment, but we

 are stepping up our game by standing behind the state’s efforts through the

 Article V process as well.
 As of now, NFIB is the only